renovatebot/renovate/docs/usage/configuration-options.md

 ## branchPrefixOld

 Renovate checks branch names to see if an update PR was created before.
+Open PR will continue to be updated until it is merged or closed unmerged.
-If you closed a PR, it is ignored and won't be recreated.
+If you closed this PR, it is ignored and won't be recreated.
 Use this option to ignore PR created with `branchPrefixOld`.
 Best used with the `branchPrefix` setting.